-A number of states have hopped on the paid sick leave bandwagon.
-One of the newest states to do so is Colorado.
-In addition to regular sick leave, the state also offers public health emergency leave for time off due to COVID.
+A number of states, including Colorado, have hopped on the paid sick leave bandwagon.
 Learn the ins and outs of the Colorado paid sick leave law, including how it works and accrual rates.

 Paid sick leave overview

 So, what exactly is paid sick leave?
 Paid sick leave is time off an employee can take if they or a family member is sick.

 The states with paid sick leave determine what qualifies for time off.
 This typically includes time off for physical or mental illness, injury, preventative care, and other health conditions.
 Some states may also let employees use paid sick leave for services after domestic violence, stalking, etc.

 Paid sick leave laws vary by state.
 However, the laws typically include rules for which employers need to follow the law, what employees can use time off for, accrued time off rates, and maximum accrual limits.

 If you’re an employer in Colorado, you need to know all about accrued paid sick leave to stay compliant.
 Get to know everything about the law by checking out some frequently asked questions below.